AllHailHypnotoad/weather-alerts/README.rst

 - Postgres / Postgis

 **To DO**

 (roughly in order of priority)
 - Foursquare API prototype
 - NOAA Data examples
 - Twilio Messaging Script
+- Look into using OAuth2 to simplify login process
 - Setup SQLAlchemy with a POstgresDB
 - Create alert model for db
 - Create alert view for flask